 - Vision & Consciousness

 In visual perception, the ultimate goal is to understand how we see anything.
 We do not understand what visual consciousness is and most of visual processing appears to be unconscious.
 The first step in understanding these questions is to investigate the differences between conscious and unconscious states of visual processing.
-As one example, we use electrical stimulation of the human brain in epileptic patients (temporary electrodes due to clinical reason only) and investigate causal links between brain areas and perception.
+For example, we have recently developed a novel method for observing partial awareness (Kim & Chong, 2021).

 - Statistical processing in Vision